JiananDing0/MIT_6.828/lab2/Exercise2-4.md

 2. According to the picture, the abbreviation of page table is PTE.
 We can also relate this information to ```pte_t```, which is another variable type shows up in our lab code.
 3. Both PDE and PTE are stored as arrays.
 We can use PDE[index] to find a specific element stored in it.
 By definition, this "element" should be the address of a page table.
 We can also do similar thing at page table arrays to find the physical address.

+These information are pretty helpful to our later implementations.
+# Exercise 3